Utah Jazz: 1974–1979: Early years in New Orleans with Pete Maravich

-1979–1984: Moving to Utah and the Frank Layden era
+1979–1984: Moving to Utah, and the Frank Layden era

-Despite being barely competitive, the Jazz drew well during their first five years.
-However, by 1979 the franchise was sinking financially.
-Barry Mendelson, the team's executive vice president for most of the early years, said one factor in the financial trouble was an 11-percent amusement tax, highest in the U.S. at the time.
-The team also could not attract much local corporate support—an important factor even in those days—or local investors.

 Deciding the Jazz were no longer viable in New Orleans, Battistone decided to move elsewhere.
 After scouting several new homes, he decided on Salt Lake City, even though it was a smaller market.
 Salt Lake City had previously been home to the Utah Stars of the American Basketball Association (ABA) from 1970 to 1976.
 The Stars had been extremely popular in the city and had even won an ABA title in their first season after moving from Los Angeles.
 However, their financial situation deteriorated in their last two seasons, and they were shut down by the league 16 games into the 1975–76 season in December 1975 after missing payroll.
-Although Salt Lake City was not known for its jazz culture, the team decided to keep the name, as there was not enough time before the start of the 1979–80 season to receive league approval for a name change.
-The Jazz also preserved the original Mardi Gras-themed colors: green, purple, and gold.
-As a result of the move, of the three ABA teams that were left out of the ABA–NBA merger, the erstwhile Utah Stars are the only one to have eventually been replaced by an NBA team.
+The franchise kept the name despite the lack of a jazz music scene in Utah, as there was not enough time before the start of the 1979–80 season to receive league approval for a name change.
+The NBA would return to New Orleans in 2002 when the Charlotte Hornets relocated to become the New Orleans Hornets (now New Orleans Pelicans).

 The Jazz's attendance declined slightly after the team's move from New Orleans to Utah, partly because of a late approval for the move (June 1979) and also poor marketing in the Salt Lake City area.
-The team's management made the first of several moves in 1979, bringing high-scoring forward Adrian Dantley to Utah in exchange for Spencer Haywood.
-Dantley averaged 28 points per game during the 1979–80 season, allowing the team to waive Pete Maravich early in the year.
-The team struggled to a 24–58 mark, but was rewarded with the second overall pick in the 1980 NBA draft, which they used to pick Darrell Griffith of Louisville, another piece of the rebuilding puzzle.

-During the 1980–81 NBA season, the Jazz struggled financially as well as on the court.
-Despite having perennial All-Star Dantley, 20-point-per-game scorer and Rookie of the Year Griffith and emerging point guard Rickey Green, the Jazz were still unable to get above .500, finishing 25–57.